Private (Alternative) Loans

 To review and compare a list of private loans you can use FASTChoice, an online comparison tool that allows you to connect to loan applications.
 Your loan application will be forwarded to the EOU Financial Aid Office after your loan has been credit-approved and you have signed the promissory note.
 Your lender will provide you with current interest rates, processing fees and cosigner requirements.
 Contact the Financial Aid Office with questions regarding loan eligibility.

-(By clicking on FastChoice, it will take you to an outside site beyond www.eou.edu.)
+(By clicking on FastChoice above, it will take you to an outside site beyond www.eou.edu.)

 Private loan borrowers should be aware of two important changes established by the Truth in Lending Act (TILA), both of which will affect the time required to apply for, and receive, a private student loan: